 A: Elsie made me!
 Well, sort of.
 It was part of the requirement for being on her first scrapbook design team back in early 2007 so I started it to share about my projects and to keep track of our little bitty boy, Sebastian.
 It's changed names and web hosts since then and grown into something more than I ever imagined it would and I am so thankful for all of the goodness it has brough into my life!

 Q: When did you first start sewing?
 Any tips?

 A: My mom taught me to sew.
 She and my Meemaw both sewed their own clothes and a lot of my dresses and Halloween costumes when I was a kid were handmade.
 I learned as I went when I got older and have recently picked up new techniques from friends with seamstress experience and online tutorials.

 Sew with Us, an E-Course that I co-wrote, is a great resource for learning the basics of sewing and building your skills as you make step-by-step projects.

 Q: WHEN do you craft?
 Kids awake or asleep?

-A: In our old house my studio was in a central area and I could watch or entertain little Ruby while I worked.
-It was easy to pick things up in small encriments of time.
-Now I have a studio in the back of the house so I have to be more purposeful about getting in there.
-I almost always work when Ruby is napping and after they're in bed but I take a few nights off a week to spend doing things just for myself or just with Brett.
+A: In our old house my studio was in a central area and I could watch or entertain the kids while I worked.
+It was easy to pick things up in small increments of time.
+Now my studio is upstairs so I tend to bring some of my work down in the dining room to tackle projects in between feeding children and changing a diaper.
+I almost always work when Smith is napping and after everyone is in bed but I take a few nights off a week to spend doing things just for myself or with Brett.